fleetdm/fleet/articles/fleet-4.22.0.md

 - Added the `inherited_policies` array to the `GET /teams/{team_id}/policies` endpoint that lists the global policies inherited by the team, along with the pass/fail counts for the hosts on that team.
 - Added a new UI state for when results are coming in from a live query or policy query.
 - Added better team name suggestions to the Create teams modal.
+- Added usage statistics for the weekly count of aggregate policy violation days.
+One policy violation day is counted for each policy that a host is failing, measured as of the time the count increments.
+The count increments once per 24-hour interval and resets each week.
 - Clarified last seen time and last fetched time in the Fleet UI.
 - Translated technical error messages returned by Agent options validation to be more user-friendly.
 - Renamed machine serial to serial number and IPv4 properly to private IP address.